douglasjmcdo/portfolio-react/py-import/README.md

 ## PY-IMPORT APP
 This app is a support app for the portfolio-react webapp.
-This app helps users import images to the data.json file so that they autopopulate properly on the app
+This app helps users import images so that they autopopulate properly on the app.
+Images must first be placed in public/img.

 ## Overview:
 This is a python app that uses tkinter to provide a simple GUI form.
 The app compares data.json to the contents of the /img folder, makes a list of all discrepancies between the two, and walks the user through each discrepancy unless the discrepancy is marked in ignore.json.